Makhmour refugee camp: History

-The Makhmur camp was established in 1998 on orders of Saddam Hussein.
+The Makhmur camp was established in 1998 on the orders of Iraqi president Saddam Hussein.
 Since the refugees have built homes and developed an own education system.
 In Kurdish the camp is called the Wargeha Sehid Rustem Cudi, which translates into Martyr Rustem Cudi camp The camp received the support of the UNHCR.
 The UNHCR assisted to provide the refugees with legal documentation in 2011, which allows them to access to education and health services.
 Holders of the residency permit are also permitted to apply for work provided by the Government.

-In 2014, as the Islamic State (IS) captured large areas of Iraq, the Makhmour Protection Units (MPU) where established in the camp.
+In June 2014, as the Islamic State (IS) captured large areas of northern Iraq, the Makhmour Protection Units (MPU) were established in the camp.
 The same year, Masoud Barzani, then the president of the KRG visited the camp, after the Kurdish forces evicted IS from the Kurdish regions south of Erbil.
-From July 2019 onwards, the KRG has limited the liberty of movement of most of the inhabitants of the camp in such way, that many have lost their jobs outside of the camp and the health services were not been able to be provided in an adequate way, the Human Rights Watch reported in November 2019.
+From July 2019 onwards, the KRG has limited the liberty of movement of most of the inhabitants of the camp in such way, that many have lost their jobs outside of the camp and the health services were not able to be provided in an adequate way, the Human Rights Watch reported in November 2019.
 Dindar Zebari from the KRG stated that the measure was taken out of security reasons.
+Several members of the PKK come from this camp.
+A "Garden of the Martyrs" was established at the camp, where deceased PKK members are remembered.
+In June 2021, Turkish president Recep Tayyip Erdoğan demanded from the Iraqi Government and also the United Nations (UN) that the PKK should be evicted from the camp or Turkey would do it themselves as a member of UN.

+The PKK announced their complete withdrawal from the camp in October 2023, after which the Iraqi army took control.

 Turkish airstrikes

 The refugee camp and its surroundings are often a target for Turkish airstrikes which has led to condemnation by the Iraqi Foreign Minister Mohamed Ali Alhakim and caused the inhabitants of the camp to label the Turkish army no better than IS.
-Several members of the PKK come from this camp.
-A "Garden of the Martyrs" was established at the camp, where deceased PKK members are remembered.
 Makhmur Camp was bombed during Operation Claw-Eagle, launched by the Turkish Armed Forces on 15 June 2020.
 A Turkish official spoke to the BBC after the operation and claimed the airstrikes were directed at for the new roads built in the area through which attacks against Turkey were assumed to be executed.

-In June 2021, Turkish president Recep Tayyip Erdoğan demanded from the Iraqi Government and also the United Nations (UN) that the PKK should be evicted from the camp or Turkey would do it themselves as a member of UN.
 On Saturday 5th, during the Operations Claw-Lightning and Thunderbolt, Turkey made a target airstrike assassination killing the camp manager, Dr. Bozkir, as well as two others.
 Turkey claimed Bozkir to be a senior PKK official and the camp to be "an incubator for terrorism".

 The Jerusalem Post claimed the strike may have political value to distract from national embarrassment or may be motivated to continue to demonstrate and sell Turkish drones abroad.
 The US ambassador to the UN Linda Thomas-Greenfield expressed her opposition to airstrikes in civilian housing areas, a new stature compared to the Trump's administration laissez-faire.